l-hedgehog/sulu/README.rst

 hopefully a Python implementation means more people will be able to hack it.

-The name sulu is choosed as McCoy, spock and uhura already existed and the original author lives in East Asia :-)
+The name sulu is chosen as McCoy, spock and uhura already existed and the original author lives in East Asia :-)

 .. _uhura: http://www.softlights.net/projects/mxtools/uhura.html